ansible/awx/docs/docsite/rst/userguide/teams.rst

 1. Click the **Add** button, which opens the Add Permissions Wizard.

 .. image:: ../common/images/teams-users-add-permissions-form.png
-   :alt: Add Permissions Form
+   :alt: Add Teams Permissions Wizard step 1, choose the resource type.

 2. Click to select the object for which the team will have access and click **Next**.

 3. Click to select the resource to assign team roles and click **Next**.

 .. image:: ../common/images/teams-permissions-templates-select.png
-   :alt: Permissions Templates Select
+   :alt: Add Teams Permissions Wizard step 2, choose the resources from the list, Demo Job template selected.

 4. Click the checkbox beside the role to assign that role to your chosen type of resource.
 Different resources have different options available.

 .. image:: ../common/images/teams-permissions-template-roles.png
-   :alt: Permissions Template Roles
+   :alt: Add Teams Permissions Wizard step 3, choose the roles to apply to the previously selected resource.

-5. Click **Save** when done, and the Add Permissions Wizard closes to display the updated profile for the user with the roles assigned for each selected resource.
+5. Click **Save** when done, and the Add Permissions Wizard closes to display the updated profile for the team with the roles assigned for each selected resource.

 .. image:: ../common/images/teams-permissions-sample-roles.png
-   :alt: Updated Profile
+   :alt: Updated profile for each team's resources and their roles.

 To remove Permissions for a particular resource, click the disassociate (x) button next to its resource.
 This launches a confirmation dialog, asking you to confirm the disassociation.

 .. note::